ryan4yin/nixos-rk3588/README.md

 > :warning: Work in progress, use at your own risk...

-A minimal flake that makes NixOS running on RK3588/RK3588s based SBCs.
+A minimal flake to run NixOS on RK3588/RK3588s based SBCs.

 ![](_img/nixos-on-orangepi5.webp)

+Default user: `rk`, default password: `rk3588`

 ## Boards